swiftly-solution/documentation/docgen/output/events/gameevents/onserverpreshutdown.md

 ---

 # OnServerPreShutdown
-This event is triggered when server is about to be shut down
+This event is triggered when server_pre_shutdown is triggered.
 ::: tabs
 @tab Lua
 ```lua